Wildlife Photography in Yellowstone: 11 Pro Tips

 Finally, it’s important to be careful and respectful of the animals.
 Keep a safe distance from all wildlife, which are unpredictable and can be dangerous.
 It is imperative for park visitors to stay at least 100 yards from bears and 25 yards from all other wildlife.

-There’s always something wonderful to photograph here, and with care and flexibility you’ll come home with many frame-ready pictures of Yellowstone.
+There’s always something wonderful to photograph here, and with care and flexibility, you’ll come home with many frame-ready pictures of Yellowstone.
 Looking for even more Yellowstone wildlife photography pro tips?
 Check out our interview with Tom Murphy.